COMBINE-lab/pyroe/README.md

   --fetch_dir FETCH_DIR
                         The path to a directory for storing fetched datasets.
   --force               A flag indicates whether existing datasets will be redownloaded by force.
-  --keep_tar          A flag indicates whether fetched tar files will be deleted.
+  --delete_tar          A flag indicates whether fetched tar files will be deleted.
   --quiet               A flag indicates whether help messaged should not be printed.

 1. 500 Human PBMCs, 3' LT v3.1, Chromium Controller